The Little Gem Magnolia is the perfect option for those who want to grow a southern magnolia tree but have limited space.

 Whether grown in the ground or in a pot, the little gem magnolia tree is easily established and won’t require too much additional care.

-Being a dwarf variety, the little gem magnolia tree only grows between 38-50 cm tall.
+Being a dwarf variety, the little gem magnolia tree only grows between 7-9 metres tall.
 It also has a slow growth rate, which makes it ideal for growing in pots.

 How Much Sun Does Little Gem Need?